amarukot/postcards-from-strangers/README.md

 2-19-2020:
 Trying to deploy Postgres using Heroku.
 Multiple issues, DEBUG=True or False?
 Ended up setting it to True, then setting the database entries in settings.py according to config vars in Heroku.
+Once deployed, will switch back to FALSE.